Jessica Nkosi: Acting

-In 2013, Jessica Nkosi debuted her acting career with the role of Qondisile on the South African telenovela Isibaya.
+In 2013, Nkosi debuted her acting career with the role of Qondisile on the South African telenovela Isibaya.

 In 2015, she starred as Eve on Mzansi Magic's Ayeye.

-In 2020, Jessica began her new role as main female villain Thando Sebata on the popular South African telenovela, The Queen.
+In 2020, Nkosi began her role as the main female villain, Thando Sebata, on the popular South African telenovela, The Queen.

 MC and Presenting

 In 2017, Nkosi made her TV presenter debut as co-host on BET's A-List alongside her Isibaya co-star Nomzamo Mabtha.

 Nkosi has made appearances on numerous award shows such as the Channel O Music Video Awards, the MTV Africa Music Awards, V-Entertainment and other shows.
 She has appeared on variety shows such as MTV's Lip Sync Battle Africa as a celebrity guest.

 Nkosi first appeared on Our Perfect Wedding show as a guest presenter and later went on to host the show for the next season.

+In 2024 Nkosi appeared as a contestant in The Masked Singer (South African version) under the mask of Ice Cream which was unveiled on 27 May 2024.